openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Verifier

-Entity that verifies the Credential to make a decision regarding providing a service to the End-User.
-Also called Relying Party (RP) or Client.
-During presentation of Credentials, Verifier acts as an OAuth 2.0 Client towards the Wallet acting as an OAuth 2.0 Authorization Server.
+Entity that requests, checks and extracts the claims from Verifiable Presentations to make a decision regarding providing a service to the End-User.
+During presentation of Credentials, Verifier acts as an OAuth 2.0 Client towards the Wallet that is acting as an OAuth 2.0 Authorization Server.
+Verifier is a specific instance of OAuth 2.0 Client, just like Relying Party (RP) in [@OpenID.Core].

 Credential Issuer